wazir-ahmed/var2/README.md

 # var2
-A platform which connects programs/devices which talk differenet protocols
+A platform which connects programs/devices which talk differenet protocols.